 - At 3 second, the DC voltages are controlled to be ± 1000 kV.

 You could easily expand this model to include other components like wind power plants in the AC system at the Rectifier Station side.
-For your convenience, Simscape Power System provides many wind turbine models including most popular configurations, such as fixed-speed induction generator-based wind turbines, doubly fed induction generator-based wind turbine, and fully rated converter-based wind turbines.
+For your convenience, Simscape Electrical provides many wind turbine models including most popular configurations, such as fixed-speed induction generator-based wind turbines, doubly fed induction generator-based wind turbine, and fully rated converter-based wind turbines.
 Look at those examples for more details:

 To leave a comment, please click here to sign in to your MathWorks Account or create a new one.